List of Raising Hope characters: Lucy Carlyle

 Lucy Carlyle (Bijou Phillips) is Hope's biological mother.
 She is a serial killer who has killed several of her boyfriends after inadvertent influence provided by Shelley (who merely said she should "get rid of" her boyfriend, but Lucy took the advice out of context and thought she meant kill him).
 She met Jimmy after trying to escape her latest murder attempt.
 She then seduces him and becomes pregnant with Hope.
 Soon afterward, the Chances learn who Lucy really is and turn her in to the police.
 Eight months later, Lucy contacts Jimmy and reveals that she is pregnant with Jimmy's baby.
 After delivering a daughter she originally names "Princess Beyoncé", Lucy is sentenced to death by electric chair.
 In one of the later episodes, Jimmy, Burt, and Virginia receive the memoir Lucy left Hope, which includes a video about how to survive in prison and "how to attract a man".
 In the first part of the season 2 finale, it is revealed that Jimmy married Lucy in prison, and that Lucy is not dead after all.
-In the second part, Lucy arrives at the Chance's house and says that if Jimmy and Hope don't move to Tibet with her she will fight for sole custody of their daughter.
+In the second part, Lucy arrives at the Chance family's house and says that if Jimmy and Hope don't move to Tibet with her she will fight for sole custody of their daughter.
 Lucy's lawyer wins the case and Lucy gets Hope.
 Sabrina understands that, although Jimmy loves her, he loves his child and it would be wrong to keep him from Hope, and so tearfully agrees that he should go with Lucy.
 On the way to the airport they pass Sabrina and Jimmy stares out of the car window at her, leading Lucy to stop the car and ask him if he really does love Sabrina, to which he replies yes.
 Lucy then gets out of the car and chases after Sabrina with a knife; but before she can kill her, she is run over by a blind Carl driving Smokey Floyd's tour bus.
 Jimmy then gets Hope back and the Chances go back to their ordinary lives.
 She did not appear again until season three when the death certificate was needed to make Jimmy and Sabrina's wedding certificate official.
-So when Virginia and Burt go to get it from her dad, she attacks them and is shocked by an electric collar, revealed to still be alive.
+So when Virginia and Burt go to get it from her dad, she is revealed to still be alive and attacks them and is shocked by an electric collar.